 - Cocoa Powder: The star ingredient here so you’ll want a nice high quality cocoa powder for a truly chocolate packed flavor.
 I do not recommend substituting melted chocolate in equal measure here as this can be quite dense, however, chocolate chips or chunks would work well as an addition.

-- Salt: Without salt the chocolate flavors will be dull so it is essential to adding dimension to the brownies.
-Sea salt is best, but rock or kosher salt also works well.
+- Salt: Without salt the chocolate flavors will be dull so it is essential to adding dimension to the cake.
+Sea salt is best, but rock salt also works well.

 Equipment needed to make this